Rita Lee: 1966–72: Os Mutantes and early solo albums

-For six years, Rita Lee was a core member of the pioneering tropicalista band Os Mutantes, alongside Arnaldo Baptista and Sérgio Dias.
+For six years, Lee was a core member of the pioneering tropicalista band Os Mutantes, alongside Arnaldo Baptista and Sérgio Dias.
 She contributed lead vocals, flute, and percussion, while occasionally playing synthesizer, banjo, and autoharp.
-Lee also experimented with unconventional sound sources, such as a pest-control spray pump to create effects in the track "Le Premier Bonheur du Jour", and served as the group's primary lyricist.
-In 1967, Os Mutantes backed Gilberto Gil at the III Festival de Música Popular Brasileira on TV Record, performing his composition "Domingo no Parque".
+Lee also experimented with unconventional sound sources, such as a pest-control spray pump to create effects in the track "Le premier bonheur du jour", and served as the group's primary lyricist.
+In 1967, Os Mutantes backed Gilberto Gil at the III Festival de Música Popular Brasileira on TV Record, performing his composition "Domingo no parque".

 The band released six studio albums between 1968 and 1972.
-Their self-titled debut (1968) is widely regarded as a landmark of Brazilian music, blending psychedelia, tropicalismo, and avant-garde elements to produce enduring hits including "A Minha Menina", "Dom Quixote", "Balada do Louco", "2001 (Dois Mil e Um)", and "Ando Meio Desligado".
+Their self-titled debut (1968) is widely regarded as a landmark of Brazilian music, blending psychedelia, tropicalismo, and avant-garde elements to produce enduring hits including "A minha menina", "Dom Quixote", "Balada do louco", "2001 (Dois mil e um)", and "Ando meio desligado".
 Lee married bandmate Arnaldo Baptista in 1968; the couple separated in 1972, with their divorce finalized in 1977.

 While still with Os Mutantes, Lee recorded two solo albums featuring backing from her bandmates.
 Build Up (1970), her debut, included several songs co-written with Arnaldo; it originated as the setlist for a private corporate event organized by the Fenit company in São Paulo.
 The album yielded her first solo single, "José", a Portuguese-language cover of Georges Moustaki's "Joseph" (previously recorded by Nara Leão).
 Her second effort, Hoje É o Primeiro Dia do Resto da Sua Vida (1972), was credited solely to Lee because Os Mutantes had already released an album that year, and their Philips contract prohibited additional releases under the band name.
 Os Mutantes performed and recorded the material, but only Lee appeared on the cover and received billing.